DataVolumeXYZ/DataVolumeXYZ/_posts/2023-05-28-DataDojo-PowerBI-CommunityOfPractice-02.md

 excerpt_start: <!--excerpt-->
 excerpt_separator: <!--more-->
 draft: false
+series: data-dojo
 description: A series about founding and fostering a successful Power BI Community of Practice
 ---

 <!-- intro -->
 <!--excerpt-->
+{% if layout == default %}
 This is the second installment in a series documenting the challenges, progress, setbacks, and victories of The Data Dojo: A Power BI Community of Practice.

 In this post, I'll share brief summaries of our first two workshops, and a cautionary tale about our first major setback.
+{% endif %}
 <!--more-->

-- In [Part 1 of this series](../../../2023/04/02/DataDojo-PowerBI-CommunityOfPractice-01.html), I shared the story of how I founded the Data Dojo at [Des Moines University (DMU)](https://dmu.edu).
+{% include blog/blog_series_overview.liquid series=page.series %}

 Thank you for joining us on this adventure!